mathias/mathias.github.com/source/_posts/2009-12-26-shiny-captain.markdown

   - /blog/2009/12/26/shiny-captain/
 ---

-(This post is part of my blog archiving project.
-This post appeared on [blog.mattgauger.com](http://blog.mattgauger.com/2009/12/26/shiny-captain/) on December 29\.
-2009.)
+(This post is part of my [blog archiving project](/about#old-posts).
+This post appeared on [blog.mattgauger.com](http://blog.mattgauger.com/2009/12/26/shiny-captain/) on December 29, 2009.)

 Today I decided I wanted to start blogging again.
 I thought about my options on my hosting, and didn’t particularly feel like running a full-blown blog engine like Wordpress or Drupal.
 I knew I wanted a nice custom theme but I didn’t want to waste time trying to wrap my head around another theming engine.

 In the very far past, I had a blog run on a friend’s server that was generated as static html files (and an RSS feed) by a perl script.
 It’s still available on [archive.org](http://web.archive.org/web/*/http://tranzor.net/~xiphias).
 There are several Ruby-based projects that do the same thing.
 I chose [Jekyll](http://github.com/mojombo/jekyll/), which is what [Github Pages](http://pages.github.com/) runs on.
 I grabbed the gem off the Github gem server and set up the basic directory structure.
 The whole setup is extremely simple:

 ```
 .